Phalacronotus bleekeri

 Phalacronotus bleekeri, commonly known as Bleeker's sheatfish, is a species of catfish of the genus Phalacronotus.
 This species grows to a length of 60 cm SL.

 This fish is found in mainland Southeast Asia.

 As food

-In Peninsular Malaysia, Cambodia, Laos and Thailand it is valued as food in the local cuisine for its delicate flesh.
-In Thailand it is one of the catfish species known in the markets as Pla Nuea On (วงศ์ปลาเนื้ออ่อน).
+In Peninsular Malaysia, Cambodia, Laos, Vietnam and Thailand it is valued as food in the local cuisine for its delicate flesh.
+In Thailand it is one of the catfish species known in the markets as Pla Nuea On (ปลาเนื้ออ่อน, "sheatfish").
 This fish is also often used for making fish balls.